philippinespire/pire_lcwgs_data_processing/README.md

 In either case of file upload to Github or Zenodo, we need to link to this dataset in the main README for the species.

-Navigate to Github and find your species README. (ex: https://github.com/philippinespire/pire_atherinomorus_duodecimalis_lcwgs/blob/main/README.md)
+Navigate to Github and find your species README.

 In it, add a link to either the file on github:
   - ex: https://github.com/philippinespire/pire_atherinomorus_duodecimalis_lcwgs/blob/main/ANGSD_Adu_Dba/angsd_depth1_15_notrans.beagle.gz

 Or the Zenodo DOI:
   - ex: XXXX